 - Chest x-ray: This is a picture of your lungs and heart.
-Caregivers use it to see how your lungs and heart are doing.
+Healthcare providers use it to see how your lungs and heart are doing.

 - CT scan: This test is also called a CAT scan.
 An x-ray uses a computer to take pictures of your head and brain.
 You may be given dye, also called contrast, before the test.
-Tell the caregiver if you are allergic to dye, iodine, or seafood.
+Tell the healthcare provider if you are allergic to dye, iodine, or seafood.